autumn-mck/autumn-mck/README.md

 I'm <!-- Autumn --> James, and thanks for checking out my profile.

 - Busy enjoying my placement year, working as a Software Engineer at Kainos
-- Always happy to collaberate, just let me know!
+- Always happy to collaborate, just let me know!
 - Interested in programming, open source software, and pretty much everything related to technology or computers!

 ### Github stats